Awasa Sidama Region, Ethiopia Travel Guide

 Most pleasant, dry weather; ideal for outdoor activities.

-Even during the dry season, mornings and evenings can be cool.
+Even in the dry period, am and pm can be cool.
 Pack layers to adapt to temperature changes throughout the day.

 A Light rain jacket is a good idea for any time of year, becoming a must during the rainy seasons.